jradavenport/jradavenport.github.io/projects.md

 	- TESS gives 10-year baseline for some stars!!
 	- An initial search with Kepler showed this is interesting ([Scoggins+2019](https://doi.org/10.3847/2515-5172/ab45a0))
 	- Initial project with GJ 1243 using Kepler-TESS ([Davenport+2020](https://arxiv.org/abs/2005.10281))
+- **Fitting the Flare Freq.
+Distribution (FFD)**
+	- building out the [FFD](https://github.com/jradavenport/ffd) package for general use
+	- how do we properly use 2D errors & incomplete data?
+Some thoughts [here](https://github.com/jradavenport/YZCMi_TESS/blob/main/yzcmi_vs_gj1243.ipynb) in comparing GJ 1243 to YZ CMi with TESS
-	- Lots of work in developing a statistical test for comparing [FFDs](https://github.com/jradavenport/ffd)
+	- Lots of work in developing a statistical test for comparing FFD's
 - **Decomposing Complex Flares**
 	- *with L. Tovar Mendoza*
 	- Look at details of complex flares, like in [this paper](http://adsabs.harvard.edu/abs/2015IAUGA..2253851D)
 	- Improve original version in [this paper](http://adsabs.harvard.edu/abs/2014ApJ...797..122D)
-	- use new flare model from L. Tovar Mendoza
+	- use new flare model from L. Tovar Mendoza!
 	- **Good first project!**